omergul123/LLModel/README.md

 LLModel will add NSerror objects to self.mappingErrors if there are any errors while parsing the JSON.
 You can log the errors with the helper method **[self logAllMappingErrors]**.

+## Description (Print all property values)

+LLModel has a default implementation for **(NSString *)description**.
+This method prints all the properties with their values, so you can easily debug your application.

 ## Best Practice

 I recommend creating a BaseModel which will be a subclass of LLModel.
 All of your models then should subclass BaseModel instead of LLModel directly.